Lalla Zaynab: Tactics against the colonial administration

 In order to fight this battle to the best of her ability, Zaynab used the colonial system to the disadvantage of the colonizers, constantly referring to French law and responsibilities.
-She reverted to intellectual and judicial measures as she knew that resorting to force would end in her losing the battle.
-Initially, she wrote to the Affaires Indigènes and the local colonial authorities to plead for their help in curbing her cousins ‘injustice and thievery,’ later referring to the French legal system which followed ‘equity and justice,’ which should protect her.
-She would refer back the stability maintained during her father's rule, and argued that her succession would be logical in order to preserve this stability for the future.
-Additionally, she hired a lawyer, l’Admiral, which would take her case to the court in Algiers and represent her grievances against the French colonial administration.
-In her fight against the colonial administration, she managed to pit local officers against high-ranking official and win through a divide and rule strategy.
+She reverted to intellectual and judicial measures, as she knew that resorting to force would end in her losing the battle.
+Initially, she wrote to the Affaires Indigènes and the local colonial authorities to plead for their help in curbing her cousin's ‘injustice and thievery,’ later referring to the French legal system which followed ‘equity and justice,’ which should protect her.
+She would refer back to the stability maintained during her father's rule, and argued that her succession would be logical in order to preserve this stability for the future.

+Additionally, she hired a lawyer, l’Admiral, who would take her case to the court in Algiers and represent her grievances against the French colonial administration.
+In her fight against the colonial administration, she managed to pit local officers against high-ranking officials and win through a divide-and-rule strategy.
 The colonial administration knew she would recede, and not wanting to resort to force, they asked Bu Sa’adas army to step down and her cousin, Muhammad b.
 Al Hajj Muhammad, would be sidelined for the next 7 years, until he succeeded her upon her death.